 In this guide I explain how to disassemble a HP Pavilion dv4 laptop.
 I’ll be removing the display panel and top cover assembly.

-Remove hard drive, memory and CMOS battery covers from the bottom of the laptop.
+Remove the hard drive, memory and CMOS battery covers from the bottom.

 On the following picture you can see all covers removed.

 Now you can get access to both memory modules, hard drive, wireless card and CMOS battery.